|Last Quarterly Update:||2/27/2017|

 Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate physical retail establishments that sell a wide variety of merchandise, including apparel, groceries, household furnishings, and personal care products.
-Major companies include Kmart, Kohl's, Target, and Wal-Mart (all based in the US), as well as Carrefour (France), Daiso Japan, Groupe Auchan (France), Lojas Americanas (Brazil), and METRO AG (Germany).
+Major companies include Kmart, Target, and Wal-Mart (all based in the US), as well as Carrefour and Groupe Auchan (France), Daiso Japan, Lojas Americanas (Brazil), and METRO AG (Germany).

-Discount department store sales are strongest in developed parts of the word, including Europe, Japan, and the US.
+Discount department store sales are strongest in developed parts of the world, including Europe, Japan, and the US.
 Top emerging markets for discount department stores are China, Brazil, and other regions where middle-class populations are rising.

-Unlike most traditional department stores, discount department stores have a central checkout at the front of the store.
+Unlike most traditional department stores, discount department stores typically have a central checkout at the front of the store.
 Discount department stores may have additional checkout registers within individual departments.
-Unlike supercenters and warehouse clubs, discount department stores typically do not sell fresh, perishable foods, unlike supercenters and warehouse clubs.
+Unlike supercenters and warehouse clubs, discount department stores generally do not sell fresh, perishable foods, unlike supercenters and warehouse clubs.
 Some discount retailers, such as Target and Wal-Mart, also operate supercenters or warehouse clubs, which are covered in a separate industry profile.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options